Jeannemarie Devolites Davis

 Jeannemarie Aragona Devolites Davis (born February 28, 1956) is an American politician.
 She served in the Virginia House of Delegates 1998–2004 and the Senate of Virginia 2004–2008.
 She was a candidate for the 2013 Republican nomination for Lieutenant Governor of Virginia, but was eliminated in the first round of voting at the 2013 Republican convention in Richmond, Virginia.
 Her husband, Tom Davis, was a member of the United States House of Representatives.

 Virginia Governor Bob McDonnell appointed Davis director of the Virginia Liaison Office in Washington, D.C. in January 2010.
 She resigned in September 2012 to pursue an unsuccessful bid for lieutenant governor.

-Personal
+Early life and education

 Davis was born on a United States Air Force base in Swindon, England, where her father was a civilian employee.
 The family eventually settled in Arlington, Virginia, where she graduated from Yorktown High School in 1974.
 In 1978, she received a B.A. degree in mathematics from the University of Virginia.

 Davis has married twice.
 She had four children with her first husband, John Devolites.
-She married Tom Davis in 2004; it was his second marriage, also.
+She married Tom Davis in 2004; it was also his second marriage.